notadeejay/rbc-training/data/Week 4 Day 2/11__Arrays__Reading.md

 uuid: 6f6f3e94-b8a0-4bd3-9f48-c35549563bde
 ---

 Arrays are a data type that let you store a list or collection of items.
-In JavaScript, an array can be of any length, and contain any data type.
+In JavaScript, an array can be of any length and contain any data type.

 Both arrays and objects can be used to store related pieces of data.
 Both data types have their own use cases.
 With experience it will become second nature which one is better suited for the problem you are trying to solve.